 - Environmental triggers — Minute particles like dust, pollen, and smoke can irritate a dog very much.
 Again, the response to such allergens is different from humans.
 While we start sneezing when there’s a breeze of dust or smoke, dogs feel the tinge in their skin.
 Moreover, if the dog is allergic to something like carpet fibers, its paws are sure to react aggressively because it has to walk around on carpets all day long.
 There is no way to avoid it.

 - Insects — Dogs love to spend time outdoors.
-They run just about everywhere, and especially get excited in places that are dirty.
+They run just about everywhere, .
 When they move around on the grass or fallen leaves, all types of insects can cling onto their paws and not let go.
 Lice, bugs, fleas, and mites can find a cozy spot and settle down in the dog’s paws, which can be very irritating and cause severe itching.
 Since these insects are small, removing them proves to be quite a task.
 Some of them even bite.

 - Microscopic organisms — Several types of bacteria and fungi (such as yeast, which causes yeast infections) thrive in moist places.
 A dog’s paw is very moist and can be a very conducive breeding ground for such organisms.
 Many of them are harmless, something that dogs have grown immune to.
 But others can cause infections and carry diseases.
 After getting on to the paws, they can spread to the rest of the body very quickly.
 It can even prove to be fatal.

 Dog Chewing Paws Remedy.
 Skin problems — From dry skin to atopic dermatitis